| || Sorry, this page has moved!|

 Please click here to go to the new location.

-- Transportation of stray or abandoned animals.
-They are taken to the S.P.C.A Animal Shelter located at 150 Corporation Yard Rd.
-The SPCA can be reached at (916) 782-7722.
+Lost pet: To report your pet lost or missing, please contact the Placer SPCA located at 150 Corporation Yard Rd.
+The Placer SPCA can be reached at (916) 782-7722.

 - Enforcement of animal laws and ordinances such as:

 - Leash law / At-large: Dogs must be on a leash when off the premises of the owner or the person having care, custody, control or possession of the dog.
 The leash shall not exceed six feet in length and shall be of sufficient strength to restrain the dog and must be held continuously by a responsible person capable of controlling the dog.
 When on the premises of the owner or the person having care, custody, control or possession of the dog, the dog must be restrained by means adequate and sufficient to prevent the dog from leaving the premises or under the control and in the immediate presence of the owner or person having care, custody, control or possession of the dog.

 - Removal of dog defecation: It is unlawful to have custody of any dog and fail to immediately remove and dispose of any feces deposited by such dog upon public property or upon private property not owned or controlled by the owner or person having the custody of such dog.
 It is also unlawful to allow dog feces to accumulate or remain on the ground or other surface on his or her private property to the extent that the accumulation creates a nuisance.